-Attention all water providers: the EPA’s latest UCMR 4 list includes 30 new chemical contaminants that water systems have to test for and report.
+Attention all water providers: the EPA’s UCMR 4 list includes 30 chemical contaminants that water systems have to test for and report.
 Can your environmental software handle it?

 Locus EIM environmental software can handle new chemicals and analyses seamlessly.
 Both the standard Locus EIM configuration and the Locus EIM Water configuration (specially tailored to water utilities) are built with ever-changing regulations in mind.

 We’ve put together some helpful background and tips for water providers preparing for UCMR 4 monitoring.Download Infographic

 What’s the UCMR and why are some contaminants unregulated?

 In 1996, Congress amended the Safe Drinking Water Act with the Unregulated Contaminant Monitoring Rule (UCMR).
 Under this new rule, US EPA can require water providers to monitor and collect data for contaminants that may be in drinking water but don’t have any health-based standards set (yet) under the SDWA.

 More than 150,000 public water systems are subject to the SDWA regulations.
 US EPA, states, tribes, water systems, and the public all work together to protect the water supply from an ever-growing list of contaminants.

 However, under the UCMR, US EPA is restricted to issuing a new list every five years of no more than 30 unregulated contaminants to be monitored by water providers.

 This helps reduce the burden on water providers, since monitoring and testing for the existing list of over 90 regulated contaminants already requires a significant investment of time and resources.

 Throughout the course of this monitoring, US EPA can determine whether the contaminants need to be officially enforced— but this would require regulatory action, routed through the normal legislative process.